 - Provide schools with the components of a comprehensive school-based food allergy program to promote best practices

-- Offer resources and materials to area schools and families on creating a safe, nurturing educational environment for children with food allergies
+- Offer resources and materials to schools and families across the country on creating a safe, nurturing educational environment for children with food allergies

 - Increase awareness that children with asthma and food allergies have an increased risk of anaphylaxis which is a rapid, severe allergic reaction.
 It can cause difficulty breathing, swelling, dizziness, and even death.

 - Take child to see the doctor or allergist at least once per year (two times per year if child has asthma).

 - Get and fill a prescription for epinephrine.
 Always have two (a second reaction can occur within minutes and/or several hours after the first) epinephrine auto-injector at home, school and everywhere you go.

 - Get Food Allergy Action and Anaphylaxis Emergency Care Plan.
 This plan tells everyone what to do in case your child has an allergic reaction.